EXECUTIVE DBA COUNCIL

 Nominations for the Board of Trustees will be solicited from representatives of the academic members of the Council.
 Eligible nominees are typically those persons who have administrative or other responsibility for an Executive DBA program, except for student and alumni representatives.

 A nominating committee shall select a list of candidates for the Board from among the nominations.
-The nominating committee shall be chaired by the Past President, or in his/her absence, a member of the Board appointed by the President and comprised of three additional Board members and three non-Board members.
+The nominating committee shall be chaired by the Past President, or in his/her absence, a member of the Board appointed by the President and comprised of three Board members.
 The Board shall approve the nominating committee.

 People, not institutions, are elected to the Board.
 Board membership shall supersede one’s employment status, as long as such employment remains at a member institution and the Board member has an administrative responsibility for an Executive DBA program.
 Board members who no longer have responsibility for an Executive DBA program, but remain at a member institution, shall have the ability, with Board approval, to remain on the Board as a non-voting member until the next election, but cannot be President or Vice President.